Rotational KMS states and type I conformal nets: Classification of KMS states

 \subsubsection{Nets of type I}

 We say that a M\"obius covariant net is of \textbf{type I} if it admits only locally normal representations $\rho$ such that $\rho(C^*(\A))''$ is of type I.

-Some important conformal nets turn out to be type I, therefore, any extremal KMS state is the Gibbs state in one of the irreducible representations. \begin{theorem} If a conformal net $\A$ is of type I, then any rotational $\b$-KMS state $\f$ is a convex combination (integration) of the Gibbs states in irreducible representations. \end{theorem} \begin{proof} Immediate from Lemmas \ref{lm:type1gibbs} and \ref{pr:decomposition}. \end{proof}

-As we recalled in Section \ref{universal}, for a conformal net the representatives of $\widetilde{\mob}$ are inner and unique, hence any locally normal representation $\rho$ of the net (or the universal algebra $C^*(\A)$) is $\widetilde{\mob}$-covariant.
+Some important conformal nets turn out to be type I, therefore, any extremal KMS state is the Gibbs state in one of the irreducible representations. \begin{theorem} If a conformal net $\A$ is of type I, then any rotational $\b$-KMS state $\f$ is a convex combination (integration) of the Gibbs states in irreducible representations. \end{theorem} \begin{proof} Immediate from Lemma \ref{lm:type1gibbs} and Proposition \ref{pr:decomposition} (note that the split property follows from conformal covariance \cite{MTW16}). \end{proof} As we recalled in Section \ref{universal}, for a conformal net the representatives of $\widetilde{\mob}$ are inner and unique, hence any locally normal representation $\rho$ of the net (or the universal algebra $C^*(\A)$) is $\widetilde{\mob}$-covariant.
 The implementation is unique if we assume that the representatives belong to $\rho(C^*(\A))''$.
 With this unique inner implementation, the lowest eigenvalue $l_0$ of the generator $L_0^\rho$ of rotations is non-negative \cite[Theorem 3.8]{Weiner06}.

 \begin{proposition} Let $\A$ be a conformal net and assume that there are only countably many equivalence classes of locally normal irreducible representations with a specified lowest eigenvalue of the generator of rotations.
-Then $\A$ is of type I. \end{proposition} \begin{proof} Let us consider a locally normal factorial representation $\rho$ of $\A$.
+Then $\A$ is of type I. \end{proposition} \begin{proof} By local normality and its disintegration restricted to $\mathfrak{A}$ as in Proposition \ref{pr:decomposition}, it is enough to treat factorial representations.
+Let us consider a locally normal factorial representation $\rho$ of $\A$.
 The implementation of the $2\pi$-rotation commutes with any local element, hence with $\rho(C^*(\A))''$, on the other hand, it belongs to $\rho(C^*(\A))''$ by our choice that it is inner.
 When $\rho(C^*(\A))''$ is a factor, the implementation is then a scalar.
 This applies to any integer-multiple of $2\pi$, hence the spectrum of $L_0^\rho$ must be included in $\NN_0 + l_0$, where $l_0 \ge 0$, and $\NN_0$ is the set of non-negative integers.

-Now, we consider any disintegration of $\rho|_\mathfrak{A}$ into irreducible representation where $\mathfrak{A}$ is the separable $C^*$-subalgebra of $C^*(\A)$ as in Proposition \ref{pr:decomposition} (this is possible, by choosing a maximally abelian algebra in $\rho(C^*(\A))'$ because we have the split property: see \cite[Proposition 56]{KLM01} and \cite{MTW16}):
+Now, we consider any disintegration of $\rho|_\mathfrak{A}$ into irreducible representations where $\mathfrak{A}$ is the separable $C^*$-subalgebra of $C^*(\A)$ as in Proposition \ref{pr:decomposition} (this is possible, by choosing a maximally abelian algebra in $\rho(C^*(\A))'$ because we have the split property: see \cite[Proposition 56]{KLM01} for disintegration and \cite{MTW16} for the implication of the split property from conformal covariance):